hawkinsw/CPPTimes/templates.md

 ## Tupperware for Pizza

 We will first code a data structure that implements the Tupperware ADT containing a pizza.
-We will it the `TupperwareForPizza` class.
+We will call it the `TupperwareForPizza` class.

 ```C++
 class TupperwareForPizza : public Tupperware {